hiijitesh/food-monkey/README.md

 CREATE DATABASE spamdb WITH PASSWORD 'password';

 # grant all privilege
-GRANT ALL PRIVILEGES ON DATABASE spamdb TO myprojectuser;
+GRANT ALL PRIVILEGES ON DATABASE "spamdb" TO "postgres";

 ```